 Year-by-Year Managerial Record

-General Manager Career
+Record as a General Manager

 - 1977: 2nd overall P Bill Gullickson - Joliet Catholic High School

 - 1978: 9th overall SS Glenn Franklin - Chipola Junior College

 Other Notable Selections

 - 1977: 3rd round (54th overall) P Scott Sanderson - Vanderbilt University